lab-design/lab-design.github.io/_papers/SPLASH-12-poster/index.md

 title: "Boa: Analyzing Ultra-Large-Scale Code Corpus"
 bib: |
   @inproceedings{DyerNguyenRajanNguyen2012,
-    author = {Robert Dyer and Hoan Nguyen and Hridesh Rajan and Tien Nguyen}, title = {Boa: Analyzing Ultra-Large-Scale Code Corpus}, booktitle = {SPLASH 2012},
+    author = {Robert Dyer and Hoan Nguyen and Hridesh Rajan and Tien N. Nguyen}, title = {Boa: Analyzing Ultra-Large-Scale Code Corpus}, booktitle = {SPLASH'12 - Proceedings of the 2012 {ACM} Conference on Systems, Programming, and Applications: Software for Humanity, Tucson, AZ, USA, October 21-25, 2012}, pages = {87--88},
-    location = {Tucson, AZ, USA},
-    month = {October},
     year = {2012},
+    publisher = {{ACM}},
+    editor = {Gary T. Leavens},
-    entrysubtype = {poster},
+    doi = {10.1145/2384716.2384752},
     abstract = {
     Software repositories contain an enormous amount of information such as revisions and bugs.
 Analyzing this data requires knowledge in mining software repositories and a large amount of infrastructure.
 We present our infrastructure to ease such analyses.
-Our results show writing analyses with our framework is simpler and executes faster.
+Our results show writing analyses with our framework is simpler and executes faster.},
-    }
   }
 kind: poster
 download_link: http://dl.acm.org/authorize?N95825